Auscision 442 Class DCC Sound Installation

 DCC INSTALLATION OPTIONS AND FEATURES

 Standard DCC Installation: Non-sound decoder with no lighting modifications.

-Premium Sound Installation with LED Headlights: Replace the headlights with LEDs plus our ESU LokSound 5 Custom ALCO 12-251C or GE 12-7FDL Sound Project.
+Premium Sound Installation and Full Lighting Control: Now with 8 Function lighting outputs to separate lighting for individual function control on your DCC controller plus our ESU LokSound 5 Custom ALCO 12-251C or GE 12-7FDL Sound Project.

 Here is the selection of sound and function labels using the ESU LokSound 5 Sound Decoder

 0 (HEADLIGHT) Directional Headlights